liboyun/liboyun.github.io/index.md

 - **Machine Learning:** Unsupervised Learning, Representation Learning

 ## News
+- **[Apr.
+2025]** one paper was accepted by TPAMI.
+Thanks to all Wenxin, Yuanbiao and all other co-authors!
 - **[Feb.
 2025]** one paper was accepted by CVPR 2025.
 Thanks to all co-authors!
 - **[May.
 2024]** one paper was accepted by ICML 2024.
 Thanks to Yuanbiao, Haiyu!
 - **[Feb.
 2023]** one paper was accepted by CVPR 2023.
 Thanks to Haiyu, Yuanbiao!